jagodatrzeciak/ADP-project/README.md

 #### Packages

-Make sure to create a conda environment with the following packages:
+Make sure to create a conda environment with the command:
 ```
 conda env create -f environment.yml
 ```